Diana & Marvin: Background

+Recording

 Engineer Russ Terrana later recalled that the start of sessions met difficulty as Gaye, who had the habit of coming to recording studios late, came unusually early but was inside the studio smoking reefer.
-Terrana said when Ross, still pregnant with her first child, daughter Rhonda, walked in, she immediately walked out, upset that Gaye was smoking reefer and told Gordy to stop him from smoking because of her pregnancy fearing her baby might die from the smoke.
+Terrana said when Ross, still pregnant with her first child, daughter Rhonda, walked in, she immediately walked out, upset that Gaye was smoking reefer and told Gordy to stop him from smoking because of her pregnancy, fearing her baby might die from the smoke.
 When Gordy asked Gaye to put the reefer out, Gaye told him, "if I can't smoke, I can't sing."
 Eventually, however, Gaye did put the reefer out and Ross re-entered the studio with Gaye recording a cover of Wilson Pickett's "Don't Knock My Love".
 According to the album's later liner notes, Ross hated "Don't Knock My Love" and reportedly asked Gaye "why are we recording this song?"

-Later recording sessions proved to be difficult as Ross had her baby and laid low following Rhonda's birth.
+Later recording sessions proved to be difficult as Ross had her baby and lay low following Rhonda's birth.
 She had also finished work on the movie, Lady Sings the Blues.
 Gaye, in the meantime, was busy on other projects putting future recording sessions in limbo.
 Due to this, Motown decided to do what they had done with Gaye and Terrell - record them separately.
 Ross and Gaye ended up recording in different sessions with Terrana mixing the duo's vocals together.

 The album would feature the last Ashford & Simpson production for Motown, "Just Say, Just Say", though the duo would later reunite with Ross on her The Boss album.
 Gaye later said of the experience: "I'm not sure I handled the situation very well.
 Musically I may have overplayed my hand.
 I was too cavalier.
 I should have done everything in the world to make Diana comfortable.
 After all, she was making movies, recording two or three albums a year, starring in her own TV specials, and about to have a baby.
 I could have been a little more understanding.
 But I went the other way.
 It's hard for me to deal with prima donnas.
 We were like two spoiled kids going after the same cookie..."